 The month’s are flying by this year and I sometimes wish I could freeze the clock for a moment.
 Another birthday came and went in March and I decided to bake a delicious chocolate cake with fluffy white icing.
+This is the Hershey’s Chocolate Cake with my mom’s marshmallow frosting.
 You may also know fluffy white icing as marshmallow frosting or seven minute frosting.
 My mom used to make it for us for our birthdays when we were little.

 My little angel turned six.
 It seems as if it was yesterday that I found out I was expecting him.
 I know everyone probably says, “Where did the time go?”
 But really…where did it go?
 He’s already reading and riding his little bike.
 He’s on his first soccer team and is quite a little flirt.
 The other day at school I was visiting him at lunch and his little girl friend told me, “I thought Luca was about to hit me and instead he put a flower behind my ear.”
 He was blushing and giggling over his sweet gesture.
 I was smiling thinking I’m definitely in trouble.